MortonArb-ForestEcology/Met_Stations/README.md

 Mainteneance records for the data sensors and loggers can be found in this folder G:\My Drive\East Woods\Rollinson_Monitoring\Protocols\Met_Stations

+# Monitoring History
+Monitoring began on 2017-06-15 10:00:00
-The data was gathered by Hoboware data loggers until 10/29/2020.
+All weather data was gathered by Hoboware data loggers until 10/29/2020.

-From 10/29/2020 data is gathered by both hoboware data loggers and onset data loggers with the exception of B127 which is only onset
+Starting 10/29/2020 Plot B127 started recording all weather using ZL6 data loggers and meter sensors.
+Plots HH115, N115, U134, started recording additional soil moisture and soil temperature readings using Zl6 data loggers and meter sensors in conjuction with Hoboware weatehr data (including soil moisture and temp)
+Starting 07/02/2021 All weather data was gathered by ZL6 data loggers

 # Scripts